Mala Sen: Research and writing

 As a result of her effective involvement, Sen was invited to research television documentaries.
 While in India, she became particularly interested in press reports about a lower-caste, poverty-stricken woman called Phoolan Devi who had suffered forced marriage at 11, gang rape and kidnapping.
 Seeking revenge as she grew older, Devi sought justice for rape victims while supporting the poor by stealing from the rich.
 When 24, she was charged with the murder of high-caste Thakur men who had been involved in gang rape.
 In 1983, she negotiated her surrender, serving a prison sentence of 11 years.
-Sen visited Devi in prison where she succeeded in persuading her to dictate her story to fellow prisoners as she was unable to write herself.
+Sen visited Devi in prison, where she succeeded in persuading Devi to dictate her story to fellow prisoners as she was unable to write herself.
 Her book India's Bandit Queen, based on Sen's research over a period of eight years, was subsequently published in London (Harvill Press, 1991; edited by Margaret Busby).

-In the early 1990s, Sen was invited by Channel 4, where Dhondy was now a commissioning editor, to draft the screenplay for a feature film based on her book about Devi.
+In the early 1990s, Sen was invited by Channel 4 television, where Dhondy was now a commissioning editor, to draft the screenplay for a feature film based on her book about Devi.
 Directed by Shekhar Kapur, 1994's Bandit Queen became one of India's most critically acclaimed films ever.
 But it led to considerable controversy when, after its première in Cannes, the activist Arundhati Roy, supported by Sen, called for court action to ban its release in India in view of the gang rape scene, which invaded Devi's sexual privacy.
 After receiving a settlement of £40,000, Devi withdrew her objections and the film was released for Indian audiences.
 Devi became an Indian member of parliament in 1999 but was shot dead two years later.

-While investigating the background to Devi's life, Sen researched the general victimisation of women in rural India where they frequently undergo such pressures that they consider themselves worthless.
+While investigating the background to Devi's life, Sen researched the general victimisation of women in rural India, where they frequently undergo such pressures that they consider themselves worthless.
 As a result, she published her second book, Death by Fire: Sati, Dowry Death and Female Infanticide in Modern India in 2001.
 Adopting a semi-autobiographical fictional style, she tells the story of three women, an 18-year-old woman who is burnt alive on her husband's funeral pyre, another woman is set on fire by her husband, and a third is sentenced to life imprisonment for allegedly killing her infant daughter.
 These examples are presented to show the differences in law enforcement for the rich and poor which have led to the creation of women's groups to work towards improvements in justice.